NodeBB-Community/nodebb-grunt/README.md

    (within *Gruntfile.coffee*)
  + `grunt publ` - runs `grunt dist` and publishes changes into NPM.
  + `grunt clean` - removes the *.tmp*-directory
+ + `grunt init` - initializes a new theme or plugin as described above.

 For each of the tasks you may add `:MODULENAME` to just use one module (`dev` does only work for all modules or a single module).